Slicer/Slicer/Docs/developer_guide/script_repository/gui.md

 How to find code corresponding to a user interface widget?

-For this one I searched for "slice intersections" text in the whole slicer source code, found that the function is implemented in `Base\QTGUI\qSlicerViewersToolBar.cxx`, then translated the `qSlicerViewersToolBarPrivate::setSliceIntersectionVisible(bool visible)` method to Python.
+For this one I searched for "slice intersections" text in the whole Slicer source code, found that the function is implemented in `Base\QTGUI\qSlicerViewersToolBar.cxx`, then translated the `qSlicerViewersToolBarPrivate::setSliceIntersectionVisible(bool visible)` method to Python.

 :::